Search This Blog

 LANDLORDS LISTING

-1878- pub to let (September 14th Reading Mercury ad).
+1878- pub to let (September 14th Reading Mercury advert).
 Doing good trade it was said and able to sell spirits.
 "Chairmakers Arms Inn".
 A Fullers Brewery of Maidenhead pub.
 A Mr Cooke applied to the magistrates for the licence later that year but was refused as he could not offer sufficient testimonials as to his character.

 1880 -1.
 John Treadwell.
 2. Thomas Miles

 1881 - 1.
 Thomas Miles 2.
-John Hodgkins
+John Hodgkins (alt.
+Hodgeskins)

 1884 - John Hodgkins (proposed transfer to John Windsor falls through.
-For more on John Windsor see the Bricklayers Arms landlords listing)
+For more on John Windsor see the Bricklayers Arms landlords listing), Neighbour Wilcox, Thomas White, (A. Neighbour), James Edwards.
+(See above)

 1887 - James Edwards 2.
 Ambrose Frith